Maternal bond: Pregnancy

-The developing fetus has some awareness of the mother's heartbeat and voice and has the ability to respond to touch or movement.
+Once sufficiently developed, the developing fetus has some awareness of the mother's heartbeat and voice and can respond to touch or movement and hear sounds from the surrounding environment.
 By the seventh month of pregnancy, two-thirds of women report a strong maternal bond with their unborn child.

-Some mothers who did not want the pregnancy may not have a close relationship with the child.
-They are more likely to suffer from post-partum depression or other mental health problems and less likely to breast feed.
+Some mothers who did not want the pregnancy may not have a close relationship with their child due to a sense of foreigness/unfamiliarity.
+They are more likely to suffer from post-partum depression or other mental health problems and less likely to breastfeed.

-Childbirth
+Childbirth and post pregnancy

 Childbirth is an experience that can strengthen the mother and child bond.
-Factors such as a traumatic birth, the mother's childhood, medical stress, lack of support and the influence of a spouse or partner can weaken the bond.
+Factors such as a traumatic birth, the mother's childhood, medical stress, lack of support and the influence of a spouse or partner/family or socioeconomic factors like poverty can weaken the bond.

-Emotional bonding theory first appeared in the mid-1970s, and by the 1980s had become an accepted phenomenon.
-Soon, the process became analyzed and scrutinized to the point of creating another term – poor bonding.
+Physical contact between infants and caregivers is very important to building, and bonding is still possible for infants which require hospital care which reduces the opportunities for physical contact, for example those infants who are born prematurely.
+Parents and premature infants can still bond by cuddling and hugging, by touching in and around incubators, and by playing, with skin to skin like firms of contact particularly effective.